haseebnqureshi/Basefloor/docs/reference/emails.md

-# Email Notifications
+# Email Services

-MinAPI provides built-in email functionality with support for multiple providers and template systems.
+Basefloor provides built-in email functionality with support for multiple providers and template systems.

 ## Configuration

-Configure email services in your `minapi.config.js`:
+Configure email services in your `basefloor.config.js`:

 ### Postmark